 My mates, my family and my colleagues can pig out at Christmas parties, while I feel conscious of being compared to an actual pig.

 Studies show that the pressure of Christmas affects sleep and mental health – particularly for those with eating disorders.
-The need to socialise constantly, with endless offerings of food and drink you can’t turn down, is enough stress for any person, but when a plus-sizer has to pick between cake or fruit from the buffet, with everyone’s eyes widening at their choice, the pressure mounts.
+The need to socialise constantly, with endless offerings of food and drink you can’t turn down, is enough stress for any person but when a plus-sizer has to pick between cake and fruit from the buffet, with everyone’s eyes widening at their choice, the pressure mounts.